 Quality and quality assurance is a strong focus across the College.
 It supports quality development, continuous improvement and also monitors the quality of service offered by the College.

-North East Scotland College is committed to ensuring that all clients and customers receive the best possible service and we are anxious to respond to any problems quickly and remedy any defect as soon as possible.
+At North East Scotland College we realise that things don’t always go the way we want them to, and sometimes they can go wrong.
+However, the College is committed to ensuring that everyone receives the best possible service and we want to respond to any problems quickly so that we can improve our services as soon as possible.

-We require all staff to be responsive to any difficulties encountered by students and other clients of the College.
-In particular we require teaching staff to develop a classroom atmosphere in which you can express your views openly and in which problems can be dealt with directly and immediately.
+We expect all staff to be responsive to any difficulties encountered by students and other clients of the College.
+In particular we expect teaching staff to develop a classroom atmosphere in which you can express your views openly and in which problems can be dealt with directly and immediately.

-If anyone finds cause for complaint with any aspect of the service we offer you, please tell us by whatever means is most convenient e.g. complaints form, telephone, letter, fax, email, face to face or through the website.
-Of course we will regret the fact that we have been unable to meet your needs fully, but we also welcome the opportunity of investigating the problem, responding to you, and remedying any deficiency in our service.
-As a first stage (if you are a student) you should if possible, report the problem to your lecturer or class tutor.
+However, If anyone finds cause for complaint with any aspect of the service we offer you, please tell us by whatever means is most convenient e.g. complaints form, telephone, letter, fax, email, face to face or through the website.
+Of course we will regret the fact that we have been unable to meet your needs fully, but we also welcome the opportunity to investigate the problem, respond to you, and remedy any problems with our service.
+As a first stage (if you are a student) you should, if possible, report the problem to your lecturer or guidance tutor as they may be able to solve your problem quickly.
 If he/she cannot help you, please complete a complaints form.
-These forms are available for your use at each College Centre Reception Office and should be left in the box provided.
+These forms are available on paper, at each College Centre Reception Office, and on the College website.
+If you use the paper form please leave it in the box provided.

-Complaints will be logged on receipt and a response will be provided to most complaints within 5 working days, although those which require a longer investigation will be acknowledged initially and a response provided within 20 working days.
+We take all complaints seriously and deal with them fairly.
+Complaints will be logged by the Quality office on receipt and a response will be provided to most complaints within 5 working days, although those which require a longer investigation will be acknowledged initially and a response provided within 20 working days.
 The College will ensure that all complaints are treated in a confidential manner.
 To ensure that you are happy with the response you have received, you will be sent a satisfaction questionnaire after an interval of 3 weeks to find out if you are satisfied with the complaints process.
 Progress in dealing with each complaint will be monitored systematically.

 North East Scotland College is an equal opportunities college therefore all complaints are administered in compliance with the Data Protection Act and Freedom of Information Act.